-Moreover, following the approach of Dinas et al. (2021a), an attitudinal measure of support was constructed by collecting participants' answers to a set of seven questions.
+Moreover, following the approach of Dinas et al. (2021), an attitudinal measure of support was constructed by collecting participants' answers to a set of seven questions.
 Participants provided their views on (among others) whether Germany should increase or decrease the number of people it grants asylum to, refugees' influence on the labor market, the welfare state, probability of a terrorist attack, criminality, etc. The list of all questions is provided in the Appendix A.1.

 Extended dictator game In this part of the study, participants played an extended version of the dictator game.
 This allowed for a simultaneous elicitation of two measures of interest.
 First, the game was designed so as to capture a measure of participants' indirect upstream reciprocity, that is, the tendency of individuals to exhibit prosocial (antisocial) behavior toward others because somebody else has exhibited prosocial (antisocial) behavior toward them.
-Second, the willingness to share income with an anonymous other participant provided a measure of participants' generosity in an immigration-unrelated context.
+Second, the willingness to share income with an anonymous other participant provided a measure of participants' indirect upstream terms and the provided a measure of a measure of participants.